emmajanedrews/base-template/_posts/2017-06-05-buying-a-salt-lake-city-home-with-high-student-loan-debt.md

 {% include youtube.html %}

+*Lender Jayson Kisselburg stopped by the Stern Team office today with some good news about buying a home with a lot of student loan debt.*

 Today I’m here with Jayson Kisselburg from Veritas Funding with some good news for those buying a home with a lot of student loan debt.

 Student loan debt in America is incredible, as college is not cheap.
 If you have a lot of student debt, it can be daunting to purchase a home.
 However, Fannie Mae, one of the mortgage giants in our country, **actually allows you to do a cash-out loan on your property.**